 The MBTA offers persons with disabilities reduced fare and pass options.

 MBTA Reduced Fare & Pass Information

-In an effort to accommodate Boston residents whose disabilities substantially limit their ability to walk, the City of Boston has established a Residential Handicap Parking Space Program which is administered jointly by the Boston Commission for Persons with Disabilities (CPWD) and the Boston Transportation Department (BTD).
+In an effort to accommodate Boston residents whose disabilities substantially limit their ability to walk, the City of Boston has established a Residential Accessible Parking Space Program which is administered jointly by the Boston Commission for Persons with Disabilities (CPWD) and the Boston Transportation Department (BTD).

-Any resident of Boston who meets the requirements of the Residential Handicap Parking Space Program is entitled to apply.
+Any resident of Boston who meets the requirements of the Residential Accessible Parking Space Program is entitled to apply.
 However, possession of an HP / DV Plate or HP Placard does not guarantee that a request for a parking space will be approved.
-Additionally, applicants should be aware that the installation of a Residential HP Parking Space does not reserve a parking space for their exclusive personal use.
+Additionally, applicants should be aware that the installation of a Residential Accessible Parking Space does not reserve a parking space for their exclusive personal use.
 All HP spaces on public streets in Boston are available for use by any vehicle with a valid HP / DV license plate, or an HP placard.